oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-component.md

 date: 2019-02-22T15:44:42-05:00
 draft: false
 weight: 3
-description: "Create and deploy the Kubernetes custom resource for the WebLogic domain."
+description: "Create and deploy the Verrazzano component for the WebLogic domain."
 ---

 ### Contents